Texas State Highway Spur 408

 Spur 408, officially designated as "Patriot Parkway", is a 4 mi connecting freeway between Loop 12 and Interstate 20, completely within the city of Dallas, Texas.
 The road is an integral part of the orbital road around Dallas, in conjunction with Interstate 635, and parts of Loop 12, Interstate 35E, and Interstate 20.

 Route description

 The freeway passes through a generally undeveloped area of Dallas; there are no businesses located anywhere on the route that can provide services to motorists.

 It is designated as "Patriot Parkway" since it passes along the eastern side of the Dallas-Fort Worth National Cemetery; however, it is locally referred to as Spur 408.
-Spur 408 also passes near Dallas Baptist University and The Potters' House, the megachurch pastored by T.D.
+Spur 408 also passes near Dallas Baptist University, whose athletic teams are known as the Patriots, and The Potters' House, the megachurch pastored by T.D.
 Jakes.

 South of Interstate 20, Spur 408 ends and turns into Clark Road, a local thoroughfare.
 I-20 traffic can access Spur 408 but only traffic from eastbound I-20 can access Clark Road.
-Northbound Clark Road traffic accessing Spur 408 doesn't have direct access to I-20.
+Northbound Clark Road traffic accessing Spur 408 does not have direct access to I-20.